Comparison of Affine and Rational Quadratic Spline Coupling and Autoregressive Flows through Robust Statistical Tests: Introduction

 We tested these NF architectures considering Correlated Mixture of Gaussian (CMoG) multi-modal distributions with dimensionalities ranging from 4 to 400.
-We also performed a small-scale hyperparameter scan, explicitly avoiding to fine-tune the models, and provide the best result for each NF architecture and target distribution.
+We also performed a small-scale hyperparameter scan, explicitly avoiding the fine-tuning of the models and generating the best result for each NF architecture and target distribution.

-The performances were measured by means of different test-statistics for two-sample tests built from known distance measures: the sliced Wasserstein distance, the dimension-averaged one-dimensional Kolmogorov-Smirnov statistic, and the Frobenius norm of the difference between correlation matrices.
-These statistics were used in two-sample tests between a test sample, drawn from the original distribution, and an NF-generated one.
-Moreover, all test-statistics calculations have been cross-validated and an error has been assigned both to the evaluation procedure, with repeated calculations of the metrics on different instances of the test and NF-generated samples, and to the training procedure, with repeated calculations on models trained with different instances of the training sample.
+The performances were measured by means of different test statistics for two-sample testing built from known distance measures: the sliced Wasserstein distance, the dimension-averaged one-dimensional Kolmogorov--Smirnov statistic, and the Frobenius norm of the difference between correlation matrices. {The analyses were performed by comparing a test sample, drawn from the original distribution, with an NF-generated one.} Moreover, all test-statistics calculations were cross-validated, and an error was assigned both to the evaluation procedure, with repeated calculations of the metrics on different instances of the test and NF-generated samples, and to the training procedure, with repeated calculations on models trained with different instances of the training~sample.

-The paper is organized as follows.
-In Section \ref{Sec:NFs} we describe the concept of NFs in more detail, focusing on the coupling and autoregressive types.
-In Section \ref{Sec:NFimps} we introduce the specific NF architectures under investigation.
-In Section \ref{sec:metrics} we present the metrics used in our analysis and in Section \ref{Sec:Tests} we discuss our results.
+This paper is organized as follows.
+In Section \ref{Sec:NFs}, we describe the concept of NFs in more detail, focusing on the coupling and autoregressive types.
+In Section \ref{Sec:NFimps}, we introduce the specific NF architectures under investigation.
+In Section \ref{sec:metrics}, we present the metrics used in our analysis, and in Section \ref{Sec:Tests}, we discuss our results.
 Finally, we provide our concluding remarks in Section \ref{ref:conclusion}, with emphasis on the several prospective research avenues that we plan to follow.